acteng/atip-data-prep/README.md

   - The data comes from https://github.com/acteng/boundaries, and then `fix_boundaries` is used to turn MultiPolygons into a single Polygon with convex hull.
-- Ignore the `experimental` directory; nothing is actively used there

 ## Setup